mattmorgante/laravel-vegaroo/readme.md

 - Fix micronutrient graph on mobile

 Data Feature / Daily Dozen
-- food cards need to be refactored....very sloppy!
 - day before / after buttons
+- Gradient for boxes based off of percentage of daily servings finished
 - Content and images for detail pages with links to recipes
 - drop down menu if logged in - log out or go home
-- Content and images for detail pages with links to recipes
-- Gradient for boxes based off of percentage of daily servings finished
+- food cards need to be refactored....very sloppy!
 - Make the daily progress bar sticky
 - Opt in for daily email alerts if no fields are filled out yet